howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 ---
 title: Authentication
-pageTitle: 'Implementing Authentication in a GraphQL server with Typescript'
+pageTitle: 'Implementing Authentication in a GraphQL server with TypeScript'
-description: 'Learn best practices for implementing authentication and authorization with Typescript, Apollo Server & Prisma.'
+description: 'Learn best practices for implementing authentication and authorization with TypeScript, Apollo Server & Prisma.'
 question: 'Which HTTP header field carries the authentication token?'
 answers: ['Cache-Control', 'Token', 'Authorization', 'Authentication']
 correctAnswer: 2